 On 15 March recently, a horrible incident happened in Christchurch, New Zealand.
 A terrorist who was identified as an Australian citizen named Brenton Tarran, 28, had attacked two mosques during Friday prayer.

-He entered the mosques while the people are praying and started shooting them with semi-automatics refile weapons.
+He entered the mosques while the people were praying and started shooting them with semi-automatics refile weapons.
 Meanwhile, the shooting attack was live-streaming on Facebook.
 Therefore, it was spread out worldwide.
 That led to kill at least 50 people and 50 injured in Al-Noor mosque, while 7 people were killed in Linwood mosque.

 The shooter’s thoughts were filled with Islamophobia and anti-immigrant feelings.
 It can be noticed from his weapon.
 He painted on his weapon the mass murder with their names such as Euro Christianity’s victories against Muslims, Turks and Ottomans.